International Investors: Harm or Help

 Indonesia should be open to foreigners only where high technical skills are required and/or where huge amount of capital is required such as steel foundry, aluminium smelter(using hydro power).

-21. Darwin Says:
+21. Darwin says:

 Rooms has to change in Indonesia, let young man handles of course with young who being treat examination by Allah and Rasull SAW since 1998!